-This guide will show you exactly which AI tools work for novelists, how to integrate them into your workflow without losing your unique voice, and the specific techniques that separate amateur AI users from pros who are shipping novels at 4x their previous pace.
+This guide shows which AI tools work for novelists, how to integrate them without losing your voice, and the techniques that separate amateur users from pros shipping novels at 4x their previous pace.

 Understanding AI Writing Tools for Novelists

 Not all AI writing tools are created equal.
-ChatGPT and Claude are brilliant for business writing, but they struggle with fiction’s unique demands: character voice consistency, narrative tension, scene-level pacing, and genre conventions.
+ChatGPT and Claude are brilliant for business writing - see our Claude vs ChatGPT comparison for how they differ - but they struggle with fiction’s unique demands: character voice consistency, narrative tension, scene-level pacing, and genre conventions.

 Fiction-specific AI tools understand these nuances.
 Here’s what actually matters: